BuildingVolumes/Unity_Geometry_Sequence_Player/docs/content/docs/tutorials/materials/index.md

 ## Mesh sequences

+Assigning a custom  material to a mesh sequence works nearly the same as for any other mesh in Unity.
+All shaders and Shadergraph Materials can be used.

 ![Difference between the default material and a custom material](Mesh_Material_Difference.jpg)

 ### Assigning materials

 ![The material options](Mesh_Material_Options.png)

-Assigning a material to a mesh sequence works nearly identical as it is for every other mesh in Unity.
-But instead of assigning your material in the mesh renderer, you have to go to the **Geometry Sequence Stream** component that can be found on the same Gameobject as your _Geometry Sequence Player_.
+Go to the **Geometry Sequence Stream** component that can be found on the same Gameobject as your _Geometry Sequence Player_.
 At the top you can find the **Custom Material** slot, where you can assign your material.
 If you assign a material there, the **Instantiate Material** checkbox will also show up.
 This let's you choose if your material should either be copied (instantiated) before applying it, or the material should just be assigned.
 In the latter case, any changes made to the material file itself will be instantly reflected on the sequence.

 > ☝️ Please note that  the sequence thumbnail in the editor might not always be updated automatically.
 Sometimes you need to enter the playmode once so that changes are visible.